maxtoroq/maxtoroq.github.io/XCST/c/_script.md

 <div class="note eg" markdown="1">

 ###### Example: Implementing a Function in a Separate Script
-Sometimes it's convenient to move code to a separate file for better organization, or for better tooling support (e.g. code completion).
+It is sometimes convenient to move code to a separate file for better organization, or for better tooling support (e.g. code completion).
+The following function references an external script which contains the body of the function.

 ```xml
 <c:function name='Save' as='bool'>